cncf/tag-security/community/assessments/projects/kubescape/self-assessment.md

 ##### Node agent component

-This component has multiple purposes all bound to information available on Kubernetes nodes.
+This component has multiple purposes which are all bound to information available on Kubernetes nodes.

 * Produces SBOMs from the images available on the node (used by *KubeVuln*)
 * Produces information from the configurations of the Linux host of the Kubernetes node (used by *Kubescape*)